hepcat72/flyMultiPlate/README.md

 # flyMultiPlate

-A matlab suite of scripts and functions to track fruit fly movement.
+A matlab suite of scripts and functions to track & record fruit fly movement in order to describe a movement phenotype.

 ## Installation